WHY YOU CAN TRUST JERRY

 If you own a home, purchasing homeowners insurance is one of the smartest investments you can make.
 In case of an emergency, you want to ensure that you and your belongings are kept safe.
 But what does a typical homeowners insurance policy cover?
-Read on to learn more about your coverage options and the 16 named perils, or causes of loss, that are covered by most insurance policies.

 What is homeowners insurance?